Sanya-Chauhan/Rapportly_Call_Prep_Tool/README.md

 ## Product Description
 Rapportly is a digital tool designed to assist sales professionals in preparing for meetings with prospects.
 It aims to streamline the process of gathering relevant information about a potential client, helping to build a good first impression and establish a personal connection quickly and efficiently.
+It emails a quick 5-minute read summary before every meeting consisting of meeting objectives, details on past interactions, a list of topics to talk about, and much more reducing time invested by a sales professional to prepare for the meeting in their busy schedules.

 ## Methodology
 The tool focuses on personalizing the approach by using data such as background research, common interests, and industry trends to create tailored summaries and talking points that can be used during sales meetings to build rapport with prospects.